Hong Kong, literally means, “fragrant harbor.”

 9. Hong Kong cinema.

-Since the late 1940s, Hong Kong has fostered a popular filmmaking industry that even launched Bruce Lee’s career, and expanded martial arts to Hollywood.
+Since the late 1940s, the island has fostered a popular filmmaking industry that even launched Bruce Lee’s career, and expanded martial arts to Hollywood.
 Actors including: Jackie Chan, Jet Li, Michelle Yeoh, and Chow Yun-Fat also stretched their careers from Hong Kong films to international blockbusters.

 10. Cantopop and the “4 Heavenly Kings.”